For tasks you perform frequently, you can easily record a number of actions to help you work more efficiently.

 Edit and rerecord actions

-It is easy to edit and customize actions.
 You can tweak the settings of any specific command within an action, add commands to an existing action, or step through an entire action and change any or all settings.